Healthy Homes Assessment Kenepuru

 Rental Property Home Assessments Kenepuru

-Areas of rental properties that are impacted by The Healthy Homes Standard in Kenepuru include each:
+The areas of rental property that are affected with The Healthy Homes Standard in Kenepuru include each:

 • Bedroom